 A5: Some substantive areas of the study of business in depth.

-A1 – A6 are acquired through lectures; large group interactive classes which encourage dialogue between the students and teacher and between the students inter se; and tutorials which allow students to work in small groups and for dynamic interaction.
-Where relevant and as the basis for an argument, students use, present and evaluate relevant numerical or statistical information as appropriate.
+Skills A1 – A6 are acquired through lectures, large group interactive classes which encourage dialogue between the students and teacher and between the students inter se, and tutorials which allow students to work in small groups and for dynamic interaction.
+Students will be taught to use, present and evaluate, as the basis for a legal argument, relevant numerical or statistical information as appropriate.
 Students are expected to undertake independent research through directed reading to consolidate and develop what they have learned in class.